 A bus or taxi ride to Dalseong will bring you to Songhae Park, a destination that’s expansive, lush, elegant, and a little bit quirky.
-Boasting captivating landscape, the park is a combination of a lake amidst stunning greenery, peppered with man-made features like a bridge and water wheel.
-An unforgettable spot, Songhae is a much-needed respite from the city center’s cacophony.
+Boasting captivating landscape, the park is a combination of a lake amidst stunning greenery peppered with man-made features like a bridge and a water wheel.
+An unforgettable spot, Songhae Park is a much-needed respite from the city center’s cacophony.
 You’ll get lost in the beauty of nature as you stroll along the trails that take you through different sections of the park.
 From walking alongside a mountain to a romantic stroll through the heart-shaped archway, you’ll be captivated by the serenity in this location.
-My words can’t possibly do justice to Songhae’s beauty so make a point to visit this spring.
+Songhae Park’s beauty is definitely worth admiring in the spring.

 Address: 969-44 Gise-ri, Okpo-myeon, Dalseong-gun, Daegu, South Korea

 Dotted with lacquer trees and sitting at the foot of Palgong Mountain, Otgol Village is, surprisingly, not known for its proximity to nature.
 This centuries-old village is popular because it’s where tourists get to experience authentic Korean tradition and culture.
-Otgol is actually home of the Gyeongju Choi and the very first house was constructed around the year 1616.
+Otgol is actually home of the Gyeongju Choi, a prominent clan in South Korea, and the very first house was constructed around the year 1616.
 Of course, a lot of reconstruction has taken place over the years to protect the houses from the vagaries of time.
 Take time to explore the different buildings as each one has a different tale to narrate.
 One fascinating building, known locally as the Baekbulgotek, is the oldest one not just in the village but the entire city.